Clebsch-Gordan products

 Parameters:

-• max_angular – The maximum angular order for which CG coefficients should be computed and stored.
-This must be large enough to cover the maximum angular order reached in the CG iterations on a density input to the compute() method.
+• max_angularint, the maximum angular momentum to compute CG coefficients for.
+This must be large enough to perform the desired number of correlations on the density passed to the compute() method.

 Returns: